-Often times we’re doing pretty good, despite thinking otherwise.
+Often times we’re doing pretty well, despite thinking otherwise.
 The comparison game is what gets us.

-But here’s a few more things that could help:
+But here are a few more things that could help:

 - Ringfencing and guarding our time more carefully: to stop procrastination and use the time we do have to work more effectively.
-That way we can reward ourselves afterwards, guilt-free.
+That way we can reward ourselves afterward, guilt-free.